vitessio/website/content/en/docs/user-guides/configuration-basic/configuring-components.md

 Vitess supports both MySQL protocol and gRPC for communication between client and Vitess and uses gRPC for communication between Vitess servers.
 By default, Vitess does not use SSL.

 Also, even without using SSL, we allow the use of an application-provided CallerID object.
-It allows unsecure but easy to use authorization using Table ACLs.
+It allows unsecured but easy to use authorization using Table ACLs.

-See the [Transport Security Model](../../user-guides/transport-security-model) document for more information on how to setup both of these features, and what command line parameters exist.
+See the [TLS](https://github.com/aquarapid/vitess_examples/blob/master/tls/securing_vitess.md) example for more information on how to set up both of these features, and what command line parameters exist.

 ### Topology Service configuration